Johnnie71/EZ-Task-frontend/README.md

 Technologies Used

+--Active Record
-Ruby on Rails
+--Ruby on Rails
-Vanilla JavaScript
+--Vanilla JavaScript

 Design